-This Gluten Free Slow Cooker Eggplant Parmesan will have everyone thinking you spent all day in the kitchen.
+You don’t want to miss this Slow Cooker Eggplant Parmesan.
+It will have everyone thinking you spent all day in the kitchen.
+Cheesy and delicious with a fraction of the effort.
 Perfect for easy entertaining!

 One of my husband’s favorite dishes is Eggplant Parmesan.